Ericeira vs Lisbon for remote workers in 2026

 - You're shipping product and the reduced noise is a feature, not a bug.

-- You want a small high-signal builder community where the same faces compound over months.
+- You want a small high-signal builder community where repeated conversations matter more than event volume.

 - You don't mind an occasional 45-minute Bolt to Lisbon when something meaningful needs a room.